-The Wellington Regional Land Transport Strategy (RLTS) is a statutory document prepared in accordance with the Land Transport Management Act (LTMA) 2003.
-It has been developed by the Regional Transport Committee (RTC) of the Greater Wellington Regional Council (Greater Wellington).
+It has been developed by the Regional Transport Committee (RTC) of the Greater Wellington Regional Council (Greater Wellington) in accordance with the Land Transport Management Act (LTMA) 2003.

-The LTMA requires the strategy to contribute to the overall aim of achieving an affordable, integrated, safe, responsive and sustainable land transport system.
-To meet this requirement the strategy has a long term vision for the region's land transport system and outlines regional objectives, outcomes and policies covering the period 2010 to 2040.
+The LTMA requires the Strategy to contribute to the overall aim of achieving an affordable, integrated, safe, responsive and sustainable land transport network.
+To meet this requirement the Strategy has a long term vision and contains regional objectives, outcomes and policies covering the period 2010 to 2040.